 4. Experience the rush of a canopy walk.

 Well, you'll get to do a little more than walking, here!
-Young and old alike will enjoy the spectacular scenery and multi-faceted adventure found at Idaho's only canopy walk-zip-line-bridge tour in Northern Idaho.
+Young and old alike will enjoy the spectacular scenery and multi-faceted adventures found at Idaho's only canopy walk-zip-line-bridge tour.
 You can check out our featured piece on Timberline Adventures

-for more infor or just book the time of your life right now by visiting their
+for more info or just book the time of your life right now by visiting their

 5. Kick back on a 1000 Springs boat tour.

 Drinks, scenery, and a trip to Blue Heart on an easy cruise down the river make for an easy and relaxing day out, without the stress of packing.

 The most scenic rails-to-trails bike route in the country, this sky-high bike trail is a easy-riding and perfect for all ages.
 10 tunnels and 7 trestles that soar above the treeline also make this a breathtaking experience that highlights the majestic scenery of Northern Idaho.
 But if heights aren't your thing, check out the Weiser River Trail in Southern Idaho for a less fear-inducing rails-to-trails experience.

 Northern Idaho in particular has a plethora of sandy city and private beaches open to soak up some soothing Idaho rays.
 Pictured is City Beach at Sandpoint, but Bear Lake in Southeast Idaho also offers some phenomenal coast-like opportunities.

 8. Take a waterfalls road trip.